 I am unsure as to whether any other country takes that art as seriously as Japan does.
 Canon, Nikon, Sony, Fujifilm, and Olympus manufactured 85.2% of the digital cameras sold globally in 2018.

 In Japan, one can easily witness the keen interest in photography outdoors.
-A retired guy with a professional-grade telephoto lens is not difficult to spot, and neither is a dedicated photography store with hundreds of cameras.
+An elderly man with a professional-grade telephoto lens is not difficult to spot, and neither is a dedicated photography store with hundreds of cameras.

 It can easily be witnessed indoors, too.
 Setting up an artistic shot of one’s next meal is very common in Japan.
 Also, “purikura” (which is derived and abbreviated from the English “print club”) picture booths are very typical: friends take group shots, playfully edit them, and trade them as stickers.